Technotise: Edit & I: Future

 Gajić stated: "Since 2015, I've been trying to finish this film with the producers [...]
 I'm sure we'll get a resolution this year.
 I hope that the Serbian Film Center will help me to finish the film.
 There is always a chance that the producers of this film will return the money back to the FCS that was intended for this film.
-It would be good if the FCS money would be forwarded to me me so that I would eventually finish that film."
+It would be good if the FCS money would be forwarded to me so that I would eventually finish that film."